jubatus/website/source/en/tutorial.rst

 Overview and Scenario
 ----------------------
 This tutorial uses `News20(20news-bydate.tar.gz) <http://people.csail.mit.edu/jrennie/20Newsgroups/>`_ data set which is a popular for experiments in text classiication.
-News20 has 20 different newsgroups and they post thier message on a suitable newsgroup.News20 is divided into learning data (20news-bydate-train, 80%) and experimental data (20news-bydata-test, 20%).The goal of this tutorial is to learn model from 20news-bydate-train and to guess the newsgroup to post 20news-bydate-test.
+News20 has 20 different newsgroups and users post thier message on a suitable newsgroup.
+News20 is divided into learning data (20news-bydate-train, 80%) and experimental data (20news-bydata-test, 20%).
+The goal of this tutorial is to learn model from 20news-bydate-train and to guess the newsgroup to post 20news-bydate-test.

 Prequisites
 ~~~~~~~~~~~

+This tutorial requires following softwares installed:

+- Linux 2.6 +
+- gcc 4.0 +
 - pkg-config
 - python 2.7+ and `msgpack-python <http://pypi.python.org/pypi/msgpack-python/>`_
 - `libmsgpack <http://msgpack.org>`_